damiant/dust/roadmap.md

 - 🟠 Document what camp leads can do to add other camp leads and document the process
 - 🟠 Document ways to disconnect and not use your phone

-- 🟠 Multiple pins in the one location should allow flipping between the items
 - 🟠 Now map needs music
 - 🟠 On todays favorite events show bold for happening now, grey if completed
 - 🟠 As the time changes, update todays events